secrez/secrez/README.md

 ## Some thoughts

-Secrez does not want to compete with password managers.
-So, don't expect in the future to have "form filling" and staff like that.
-The idea behind Secrez was born in 2017, when I was participating in many ICO and I had so many files to save and any password manager I used was very bad for that.
-Still, Secrez, for its nature, is file oriented and I guess will remain this way.
-However, it is open source, and someone is welcome to built a GUI or a mobile app built on it.
+Secrez is not intended to compete with password managers, so do not expect it to have features like "form filling."
+The idea behind Secrez originated in 2017 when I was participating in many ICOs, and I had so many files to save, but any password manager I used was not very effective.
+Secrez is file-oriented and will likely remain so.
+However, it is open source, and someone is welcome to build a GUI or mobile app built on it.

-## TODO

-- Good documentation
-- Plugin architecture to allow others to add their own commands

 ## History

-**1.1.1**
+**1.1.3**

+- add new option `--keystore, -k` to `export`.
+If a file contains a private key field (i.e., a field with a name containing `private_key`), it can be exported in the keystore format.
+The file will have the same name with the extension replaced with `.keystore.json`.
+- this README has been redacted by ChatGPT to make it more clear and concise.

+**1.1.2**

 - New options for `touch`:
   - `--wait-for-content` to prompt the user to add the content, instead of expecting it as a parameter.
 The content will be trimmed at the first newline, if there is any.
   - `--generate-wallet` to generate an Ethereum-compatible wallet in a new card or in an existing one.
 It generates the fields `private_key` and `address`, with private key and address.
   - `--prefix` in combination with `--generate-wallet` specifies the prefix of the field, calling the fields, for example `my_private_key` and `my_address` if the prefix is `my`.
   - `--amount` in combination with `--generate-wallet` specifies the amount of wallets to generate.
 The default is 1.

+**1.1.1** (unpublished)

+- using prettier for consistent formatting

 **1.1.0**